czentgr/presto-queryjson-parser/README.md

                      (Default: 0)
 ```

 The program can be executed as a program or as input to python3.
 `python3 queryjson.py [options] path` is equivalent to `queryjson.py [options] path`.

 Example:
 ```
-$ python3 queryjson.py --path ~/jsonfiles/q9.opt+.json --stagestate
+$ python3 queryjson.py ~/jsonfiles/q9.opt+.json --stagestate
 Sorted Queries
 s: stageId, p: planNode, o: operatorName, d:DriverCount
 execTime : 1.41m(84.6s)